justpy-org/justpy/docs/tutorial/model_and_data.md

-# The Model and Data Attributes
+# The model and data Attributes

 ## Introduction and Examples